Home About Us Our Ministry Family News Newsletters Email Updates Photo Gallery Projects

 1991 to 1994

-Michael and Caryl went to South Africa in December, 1971, where they joined Michael’s parents, Lynn and Lucille Stanley, in the work of training Christian workers through Umzumbe Bible Institute.
+Michael and Caryl went to South Africa in December, 1971, where they joined Michael’s parents, Lynn and Lucille Stanley, in the work of training Christian leaders through Umzumbe Bible Institute.
 Michael and Caryl both taught and Michael served as the principal of the school from 1989 until 1993 when he resigned after being assaulted at school.
 In addition to their work at Umzumbe Bible Institute they also visited churches and taught at youth camps.
 Michael served in various capacities with the Church of Christ Mission including secretary, treasurer, and Director of Building and Evangelism.

 Graduate Studies